whisthq/whist/main-webserver/README.md

 py retrieve_config.py staging
 ```

 You can review `dev-base-config.json` to see which values will be overriden for local development.
-For example, the `REDIS_URL` will be changed to use the local Docker version.
+Currently, none are listed.

 **2. Spin Up Local Servers**